swmannepalli/Azure-Data-Factory-CI-CD/Files/AzureDevOps/DevOps-Prerequisites.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 + Account and Organization created in Azure Devops.
-+ If not, follow [this](https://learn.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops) tutorial to sign up.
-You can provide your Non-Prod credentials and can skip step 1.
++ If not, follow [this](https://learn.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops) tutorial to sign up (Click on Start free).
+Organization name is automatically populated, click on create.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------